 During her time as the inaugural house choreographer of National Dance Company Wales, Drennan created numerous works including Phantoms of Us, Virtual Descent and Imbue that have toured nationally & internationally to great acclaim.

 As well as leading her own projects, Eleesha has been commissioned to choreograph work for Tom Dale Company, Studio Wayne McGregor, National Dance Company Wales, Vanara The Musical, The Lost Estate (The Great Masked Ball), The Place, EDge (LCDS), London College of Fashion, Maiden Voyage Dance Company, Selfridges (The Body Studio Opening), Intoto (London Studio Centre), Fertile Ground, National Youth Dance Wales, RDC Youth, Grace & Growl Dance Company, Mathew Herbert, (Ron Arad’s Curtain Call at The Roundhouse, London.)

-As a performer, Eleesha has worked with internationally renowned choreographers including Ohad Naharin, Christopher Bruce, Itzik Galili, Nigel Charnock, Stephen Shropshire, Stephen Petronio, Angelin Preljocaj, Andonis Foniadakis and Stijn Celis.
-Eleesha performed in Betrayal: A Polyphonic Crime Drama by I Fagiolini produced by The Barbican.
-She has worked with Gwyn Emberton Dance and continually gains valuable professional development from Kerry Nicholls Dance through the Performance Mentoring Programme and master classes.
+As a performer, Eleesha has worked with renowned choreographers including Ohad Naharin, Christopher Bruce, Itzik Galili, Nigel Charnock, Stephen Shropshire, Stephen Petronio, Angelin Preljocaj, Andonis Foniadakis and Stijn Celis.
+Eleesha performed in ‘Betrayal: A polyphonic crime drama by I Fagiolini produced by The Barbican, London.

 ‘Drennan’s aesthetic is very much her own.
 Her imagery is strong and original and elicits excellent performances from the dancers’ - Judith Mackrell, The Guardian on Channel Rose